lorenzo8769/syntropynet-use-cases/firetv/README.md

 # Connect your Amazon FireTV on SyntropyStack with Wireguard

+## Prepare your Private Syntropy VPN
+Follow all the instructions on this URL: https://docs.syntropystack.com/docs/setting-up-and-running-a-private-vpn

+At the end, don't forget to download the configuration file to store it on your computer (rename it to wg.conf)

 ## Enable ADB on FireTV.

 First step to side load the app to FireTv is to enable ADB debugging and Apps from unknown sources.